timescale/docs/use-timescale/migration/dual-write-and-backfill.md

 where proc_name = 'policy_refresh_continuous_aggregate'
 ```

-If they do exist, refresh them before re-enabling the jobs.
-The scripts below
+If they do exist, refresh the continuous aggregates before re-enabling the
-refresh the continuous aggregates in hierarchical order by retrieving the
+jobs.
+The scripts below refresh the continuous aggregates in hierarchical order
-latest watermark from the source and then refreshing:
+by retrieving the latest watermark from the source and then refreshing:

 ```sh
 wget https://assets.timescale.com/releases/refresh_cagg.tar.gz